kaazing/gateway/README.md

 You can also download and run this project from [kaazing.org/download](http://kaazing.org/download/)

-# Learning How to Develop Client Applications
+# Developing Client Applications

 To learn how to develop client applications using the distribution, see the documentation on [kaazing.org](http://kaazing.org).

-# View a Running Demo
+# See a Live Demo

 Live demos are hosted at [kaazing.org/demos](http://kaazing.org/demos/)